derf/korad-logger/README.md

 wiki](https://sigrok.org/wiki/Korad_KAxxxxP_series) for details.

-korad-logger is capable of performing simple control tasks, such as stepping through voltage/current slopes for automated I-V curve measurements.
+korad-logger is capable of performing simple control tasks, such as stepping through voltage/current slopes for automated I-V curve measurements, and displaying live data.

 It has been successfully used with "RND 320-KA3005P" (single-channel) and "RND 320-KA3305P" (dual-channel) supplies, and should work with similar variants as